Internships in English

 English majors awarded on-campus editorial or teaching internships are eligible to enroll for 1-3 hours of credit in English L498: Internship in English.
 The course is graded S/F, and is repeatable once.
 A total of three credit hours in L498 may count toward the major; these credits do not count toward distribution requirements of the College of Arts and Sciences.

-The English major must have at least a 3.0 cumulative GPA, must have completed 12 credit hours in English at the 200-level or above, including L202 or L260, at the time the internship begins, and must have the approval of the Director of Undergraduate Studies in English.
+The English major must have at least a 3.0 College and major GPA, must have completed 12 credit hours in English at the 200-level or above, including L202 or L260, at the time the internship begins, and must have the approval of the Director of Undergraduate Studies in English.
 The final grade for L498 is awarded only after the student submits a report to the Director of Undergraduate Studies describing the internship experience.
 (In the case of students who receive Hutton Honors College internship grants, this report may be a copy of the report required by the Honors Division.)